Upper Murray Football Netball League: Best and Fairest / Goalkicking Award

 In 1895, a gold medal was presented to Corryong's Frank Cain for "the best football player in the Upper Murray".

-An award for the "most popular footballer" in the Upper Murray FA was awarded by Mrs Jones from the Kia Ora Cafe in 1922 and in 1923 Mrs Jones awarded a gold medal to the "best all-round footballer".
+An award for the "most popular footballer" in the Upper Murray FA was awarded by Mrs Jones from the Kia Ora Cafe in 1922 and in 1923 Mrs Jones awarded a gold medal to the "best all-round footballer" and was voted on by the general public.

-An award for the "best all-round footballer" in the Upper Murray Football Association was awarded in 1926 and was voted on by the general public.
-In 1927 there was no fewer than three different football awards donated by local business owners in the Upper Murray FA.
-These were - Mrs McDonough's Crystal Cafe, Mrs Graham's and Mr Anderson.
+An award for the "best all-round footballer" in the Upper Murray Football Association was awarded in 1926 and was also voted on by the general public.
+In 1926 and 1927 there was no fewer than four different football awards donated by local business owners in the Upper Murray FA.
+These were - Mrs Selina Jane McDonough's Crystal Cafe, Mrs Graham's, Mr Anderson and Mr & Mrs McCully.
+There seemed to be an extraordinary number of public votes for these awards between 1922 and 1936 for such a small population base, but it is all documented in past issues of the Corryong Courier newspaper, which are referenced below.

-The first official UMFA senior football best and fairest cup award was first donated and presented in 1940, but the award appears to of been a cash award in 1945 and 1946.
+The first official UMFA senior football best and fairest cup award was donated by M Stafford from the Corryong Hotel and presented in 1940 and was voted on by the match day umpire, with the award being a cash award of £3/3 in 1945 and £6/5 in 1946.
 Donor, Taiton A Edwards donated a silver cup for the award from 1947 to 1952.

 At some unknown point, the UMFL senior football best and fairest award was called the McAuliffe Medal.

-In 1953, Les Harris (Corryong) kicked 18 goals against Tintaldra.

-In 2021, Kylin Morey (Cudgewa) kicked 20 goals against Federal in round three.

-In 1988, Rod Lees (Corryong) kicked 21 goals against Cudgewa.